Noble Bison logo-dark logo_words

 With the rising cost of food, consumers are even more discerning about what they put in their shopping cart.
 Knowing who’s behind the product they buy and what goes into making it, helps retailers and consumers make informed decisions.

-As part of our ongoing bison story, we’re introducing our clients, chefs and customers to some of the dedicated producers behind our product.
+As part of our ongoing bison story, we’re introducing our clients, chefs and customers to some of the dedicated ranchers behind our product.
 So, meet Keegan Kitzul.

 Keegan may be one of our youngest bison producers but he’s by no means wet behind the ears.
 A fifth generation farmer, Keegan is taking the knowledge and experience of his parents and grandparents before him, and applying it to his business of growing crops and raising bison.